MSDN-WhiteKnight/CilTools/docfx_project/articles/cilview-manual.md

 To compare exceptions actually thrown by methods of the type and exceptions mentioned in their documentation, select the type and use **Analysis** -> **Compare exceptions** command.
 In the appearing dialog box, select the XML documentation file to compare.
 CIL View supports both regular ECMA XML emitted by C# compiler and monodoc XML format.
 The opened window will show the differences between exceptions reported by analysis and exceptions documented in ECMA XML `<exception>` tags.

 The exception analysis supported when opening both files and processes.
 However, when you hit any limitations mentioned above, the analysis accuracy decreases.

+## Using search

+You can search assemblies, types and methods by entering the fragment of their names into the **Find** text field and pressing the "**>**" button.
+CIL View searches methods in the currently selected type, if the type is selected.
+In a similar way, types are searched in the currently selected assembly, if one is selected.
+The search results are shown in the context menu.
+Clicking on the menu item navigates to the corresponding object.

 ## ClickOnce installation with auto-update